TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Abstract

 \section{Abstract}

-Aerial remote sensing enables efficient large-area surveying, but accurate direct object-level measurement remains difficult in complex natural scenes.
-Recent advancements in 3D vision, particularly learned radiance-field representations such as NeRF and 3D Gaussian Splatting, have begun to raise the ceiling on reconstruction fidelity and densifiable geometry from posed imagery.
-Nevertheless, direct aerial measurement of important natural attributes such as tree diameter at breast height (DBH) remains challenging.
-Trunks in aerial forest scans are distant and sparsely observed in image views: at typical operating altitudes, stems may span only a few pixels.
-With these constraints, conventional reconstruction methods leave breast-height trunk geometry weakly constrained.
-We present TreeDGS, an aerial image reconstruction method that leverages 3D Gaussian Splatting as a continuous, densifiable scene representation for trunk measurement.
+Aerial remote sensing efficiently surveys large areas, but accurate direct object-level measurement remains difficult in complex natural scenes.
+Advancements in 3D computer vision, particularly radiance field representations such as NeRF and 3D Gaussian splatting, can improve reconstruction fidelity from posed imagery.
+Nevertheless, direct aerial measurement of important attributes like tree diameter at breast height (DBH) remains challenging.
+Trunks in aerial forest scans are distant and sparsely observed in image views; at typical operating altitudes, stems may span only a few pixels.
+With these constraints, conventional reconstruction methods have inaccurate breast-height trunk geometry.
+TreeDGS is an aerial image reconstruction method that uses 3D Gaussian splatting as a continuous scene representation for trunk measurement.
 After SfM--MVS initialization and Gaussian optimization, we extract a dense point set from the Gaussian field using RaDe-GS's depth-aware cumulative-opacity integration and associate each sample with a multi-view opacity reliability score.
-Then, we estimate DBH from trunk-isolated points using opacity-weighted solid-circle fitting.
-Evaluated on 10 plots with field-measured DBH, TreeDGS reaches 4.79,cm RMSE (about 2.6 pixels at this GSD) and outperforms a state-of-the-art LiDAR baseline (7.91,cm RMSE).
-This shows that TreeDGS can enable accurate, low-cost aerial DBH measurement (Fig. \ref{fig1}).
+Then, we isolate trunk points and estimate DBH using opacity-weighted solid-circle fitting.
+Evaluated on 10 plots with field-measured DBH, TreeDGS reaches {4.79 cm} RMSE (about 2.6 pixels at this GSD) and outperforms a LiDAR baseline ({7.66 cm} RMSE). {This shows that TreeDGS can enable accurate, low-cost aerial DBH measurement (Figure \ref{fig1}). }